 - The lead time for delivery is already optimal (or at least can’t be varied)

-- Team behaviours such as hording (which impact demand variability) cannot be changed
+- Team behaviors such as hoarding cannot be changed (which impacts demand variability)

 This list is not exhaustive but we think it illustrates why what most people think of as inventory optimization, isn’t really optimization at all.